 #3 Saint Ignatius Loyola Activity

-On July 31, the Church celebrates the Feast Day of St Ignatius Loyola.
+Another great Catholic Saint for kids to learn about is Saint Ignatius of Loyola.
+The Church celebrates his Feast Day on July 31.
 Sometimes referred to as a "soldier for Christ," Saint Ignatius Loyola worked to strengthen the Kingdom of God on earth by trying to be like Christ in everything he did.
 He and the order he started were able to accomplish great things by focusing on this simple goal.

 While Ignatius was studying for the priesthood, his life of prayer and simplicity influenced several of his fellow students.
 Six of them decided to become priests as well.
 After they were ordained priests, they all made a special vow of obedience to the pope.
 This meant that they would carry out any work the pope asked them to do.
 They called themselves the Society of Jesus and received formal recognition as a religious order from Pope Paul III.
 The Society of Jesus soon came to be known as the Jesuits.